rodstaff/redux-react-routes/README.md

 ##A.  Requirements

 ###A1.
-Basic Knowledge Required:
+Basic Knowledge Required
 React.js, Node.js, functional programming in JavaScript, ES5, Webpack, CSS and html.

 ###A2.
-Development Environment:
+Development Environment
 NodeJS Package Manager (npm)

 ##B.  Guide to understanding how Redux manages complexity and how React fits with it.

 ###B1.
-Redux Basic Structure:
+Redux Basic [One-Way Loop] Structure
-Store, Actions, Components, Containers, Reducers.
-This framework is actually reflected by how the folders and files in the app directory are organized.
+Store -> Actions -> Components -> Containers -> Reducers -> Store -> ...
+This dynamic framework is actually reflected by how the folders and files in the app directory are organized and prevents 'spaghetti code' from occurring when the complexity and size of the app increases.

 ###B2.
-Redux States:
+Redux States
 In the React-Redux combination, Redux completely takes the management of states from React.
 In other words, the former stores and updates all ‘states’ but passes them to the latter as ‘props’.

 ###B3.
-Changes in states:
+Changes in states
 All states are stored in one single consolidated store and changes are only initiated via Actions (JavaScript functions) with the use of Redux-React ‘dispatches’ and updated by via Reducers (also JavaScript functions).

 ###B4.
 React uses a virtual DOM